beckerg/clp/README.md

 nor are there any functions to call to set things up (e.g., some tools of this ilk require creating an object for each option).

-By default, clp builds as a static library, but your best best is probably to simply include clp/lib/clp.[ch] into your project.
+By default, clp builds as a static library, but your best bet is probably to simply include clp/lib/clp.[ch] into your project.

 TODO: